 Further, transportation expenses are qualified medical expenses that are reimbursable under an FSA and HRA – if permitted by the plan – as well as an HSA, to the extent the transportation is primarily for, and essential to, receiving medical care.
 Among other items, reimbursable travel expenses can include those for bus, train, plane fares, and transportation expenses of a parent who must accompany a child who needs medical care.
-For travel by car, out-of-pocket expenses, such as the cost of gas and oil can be included as medical expenses if the car is used for medical reasons, or someone can elect to receive the standard medical mileage rate of 16 cents a mile.
+For travel by car, out-of-pocket expenses, such as the cost of gas and oil can be included as medical expenses if the car is used for medical reasons, or someone can elect to receive the standard medical mileage rate of 22 cents a mile (rate applicable for expenses paid or incurred after July 1, 2022).
 Parking fees and tolls may also be considered medical expenses.

-For reference, ERISA Section 733(a)(2) defines medical care to include “the diagnosis, cure, mitigation, treatment, or prevention of disease, or amount paid for the purpose of affecting any structure or function of the body,” and also includes amounts paid for transportation primarily for and essential to medical care (as described) and amounts paid for insurance coverage of the same.
+For reference, the Employee Retirement Income Security Act of 1974, as amended (ERISA) Section 733(a)(2) defines medical care to include “the diagnosis, cure, mitigation, treatment, or prevention of disease, or amount paid for the purpose of affecting any structure or function of the body,” and also includes amounts paid for transportation primarily for and essential to medical care (as described) and amounts paid for insurance coverage of the same.